Andrew Mitchell's life and career

-He was educated at Rugby public school.
-It is here the self confessed "stern disciplinarian" is said to have earned the nickname "Thrasher".
+He was educated at Rugby public school, where he is said to have earned the nickname "Thrasher".

 He read history at Jesus College, Cambridge where his extra curricular activities included chairing the student Conservatives and becoming President of the Cambridge Union.